-Each Member can own multiple peers on each channel that it subscribes to.
-One of these peers is serves as the leading peer for the channel, in order to communicate with the network ordering service on behalf of the member.
-The ordering service “delivers” blocks to the leading peer(s) on a channel, who then distribute them to other peers within the same member cluster.
+Each Organization can own multiple peers on each channel that they subscribe to.
+One or more of these peers should serve as the leading peer for the channel, in order to communicate with the network ordering service on behalf of the organization.
+The ordering service delivers blocks to the leading peer(s) on a channel, who then distribute them to other peers within the same organization.

 Membership Service Provider¶

 The Membership Service Provider (MSP) refers to an abstract component of the system that provides credentials to clients, and peers for them to participate in a Hyperledger Fabric network.
 Clients use these credentials to authenticate their transactions, and peers use these credentials to authenticate transaction processing results (endorsements).
 While strongly connected to the transaction processing components of the systems, this interface aims to have membership services components defined, in such a way that alternate implementations of this can be smoothly plugged in without modifying the core of transaction processing components of the system.